billti/treesize/README.md

 # treesize
-Node module to enumerate subdirectory sizes
+Utility to enumerate subdirectory sizes

+Install via 'npm install -g treesize'

-Simply run `TreeSize` from a directory of interest to see the inclusive and exclusive size of it and all its subdirectories.
-(After installing via 'npm install -g ./')
+To use, run `treesize` from a directory of interest to see the inclusive and exclusive size of it and all its subdirectories.

 ```
-  Usage: TreeSize [options]
+  Usage: treesize [options]

   Options: